Andrew-code2020/CI-MS-1-Lean-Temple/README.md

 * Project was built with mobile first design principles

 ### Deployment
+* Deployment project on Github
 * This project is hosted in github repository.
 It was developed using Git pod

 ### Credits

 ##### Content
-* The content was constucted by the developer in line with inspiration from their experience in the Fitness Industry.
+* The content was constucted by the student in line with inspiration from their experience as a fitness professional over 10 years.

 ##### Media
-* The photos used in this site were obtained from pexels.com and photos in my personal library.
+* The photos used in this site were obtained from pexels.com and photos in the students personal library.

 ##### Acknowledgements
 * I received inspiration for this project from the Code Institute Tutorial videos and my mentor Rhey Ann Magcalas.